PatrickG2907/OOP-SOLID-Challenges/Intermediate/README.md

     - `Order` depends on the `Discount` abstraction, not on concrete discount classes.
 This keeps the logic decoupled and more maintainable.

 ---

-This format should help anyone following along with the project understand both the task and how the SOLID and OOP principles apply to each challenge.
-You can structure the explanations similarly for the Expert level later on!